 The key objectives in Council's Strategic Resource Plan (referred to in Section 14.) which directly impact the future service delivery strategy are to maintain existing service levels and to achieve a breakeven operating result each year.
-The Rating Information (see Section 15.) also refers to modest rate increases into the future and the proposed introduction of a waste service charge.
+The Rating Information (see Section 15.) also refers to modest rate increases into the future.
 With these key objectives as a basis, a number of internal and external influences have been identified through discussions with management which will have a significant impact on the scope and level of services to be provided over the next four years.